 About this Purple Ombre Cake:

 Flavor: Vanilla is the primary flavor in this recipe.
-Add a few drops of natural lavender flavor which would pair well with the purple color if you’d like.
+Add a few drops of natural lavender flavor which would pair well with the purple cake batter if you’d like.

 Texture: This cake is soft and extremely moist, thanks to the addition of sour cream and pudding mixes plus the box ingredients.